 First direct London-China train completes 12,000 km run

-The first freight train to link China directly to the UK arrived in the eastern Chinese city of Yiwu Saturday after covering over 12,000-kilometres , making it the second-longest route in the world.
+Laden with whisky and baby milk, the first freight train linking China directly to the UK arrived in the eastern Chinese city of Yiwu today after a 12,000-kilometre trip, becoming the world's second-longest rail route.
 The journey is the latest effort in China's drive to strengthen trade links with western Europe along a modern-day "Silk Road" route.

 Discussions